On Characteristics of the Range of Integral Operators: The Range of Kernel Operators

 since either $\norm{y_2} \ge \varepsilon$ and thus $\applied{\phi}{y_2} \ge 1$, or $\norm{x-y_1} = \norm{y_2} < \varepsilon$ and thus $Ty_1 \ge z_{\alpha}$. \end{proof}

-\begin{theorem} Let $E$ have continuous norm, let $F$ be order complete, and assume that $F'$ contains a strictly positive order continuous functional.
-Let $T\in \cL(E,F)_+$ and assume that there exists an at most countable set $H\subseteq F_+$ such that $Tx = \sup ([0,Tx]\cap H)$ for every $x\in E_+$.
+\begin{theorem} Let $E$ have continuous norm and let $F$ be order complete such that $F'$ contains a strictly positive order continuous functional.
+Let $T\in \cL(E,F)_+$ and assume that there exists an at most countable set $H\subseteq F_+$ such that $Tx = \sup ([0,Tx]\cap \R_+ H)$ for every $x\in E_+$.
 Then $T$ is a kernel operator. \end{theorem}

-\begin{proof} There is no loss of generality in assuming that $\norm{T} = 1$.
-Moreover we may, and will, assume that $H$ is closed under finite suprema and thus upwards directed.
+\begin{proof} By replacing $H$ with $\Q_+ H$ we may and shall assume that even $Tx = \sup ([0,Tx]\cap H)$ for every $x\in E_+$.
+Moreover, there is no loss of generality in assuming that $\norm{T} = 1$.
+Finally we may, and will, assume that $H$ is closed under finite suprema and thus upwards directed.
 Let $\Phi \in F'$ be strictly positive, order continuous and of norm $\norm{\Phi}=1$.

 Fix $x \in E_+$ and let $(x_\lambda)_{\lambda \in \Lambda}$ be a net in $[0,x]$ that is norm convergent to $x$.
 According to Lemma~\ref{lem:grobler-van-eldik} and the discussion after the lemma it suffices to show that $(Tx_\lambda)_{\lambda \in \Lambda}$ order converges to $Tx$.
 To this end, we will now show that for each $\varepsilon > 0$ there exist a number $\delta > 0$ and a vector $z_\varepsilon \in [0,Tx]$ with the following properties: \begin{enumerate}[(a)] \item For each $y \in [0,x]$ that satisfies $\norm{x-y} \le \delta$ we have $Ty \ge z_\varepsilon$.